erickarugu/100-days-of-code/log.md

 1. "Let's sort with JavaScript " by Yaser Adel Mehraban on DEV

 2. "The State of Angular in 2019" by Eden Ella on DEV

+### Day 44: May 4 Monday

+**Objectives:**

+ - Data Structures and Algorithms refresher
+ - DOM Manipulation

+**Today:**

+I went through some Data Structures concepts - Abstract Data Type, Complexity Analysis (The Big-O Notation), Static and Dynamic Arrays.
+It was an amazing refresher!

+I practiced stack and queue implementation using Javascript and I loved it.

+**Articles:**

+"Things to learn before learning a JavaScript framework" on Medium

+"Coding Practices Our Teammates Will Thank Us For" by John Au-Yeung on DEV